Talent Fairy Q&A with Siobhan Jones, Editorial Director, Book of the Month

 We just had Jennifer Weiner on [most recently author of Big Summer] — she was great.
 We talked about why commercial fiction gets a bad rap.
 And she talked about stories and ideas that are important to her.
 Members got to know her and her work on a higher level.

-The brand is expanding to more original content, including an email newsletter, which the new editor will head up.
+The brand is expanding to more original content, including an email newsletter, which the Head of Content will lead.
 What do you think that will look like?

 We want to go beyond talking just about our books and create a platform that provides perspectives on women’s lives broadly and is a platform to help promote the voices of our authors and other contributors.
 We would like to give our members and our audience content that is truly engaging, is relevant to what is going on in their lives and is driven by our authors.
 That being said, I think that the right hire is going to be able to put a fine point on how Book of the Month does that and makes it relevant.